 But Coy has seen his fair share of oddball eating.
 He recalls, “I once saw an O-Lineman eat an entire large pizza in one sitting while drinking a 2-liter bottle of Coke like it was a 12-ounce can!”

-He does this with several high-calorie protein shakes a day, and lean meats and vegetables.
-The NFL describes it as cultivating mass, not gaining weight.
+Noah Spence, former defensive end for the Tampa Bay Buccaneers (and now playing for the New Orleans Saints), has been known to eat a nine-meal, 9,000-calorie daily diet.
+The keys to success: several high-calorie protein shakes a day, and lean meats and vegetables.
+The NFL (and “Always Sunny”) describes it as cultivating mass, not gaining weight.

 Lisa Drayer, registered dietitian and CNN health and nutrition contributor, says each player’s diet is based on their height, weight, and body composition.